 A TN visa is not dual intent, which means that you could face future travel consequences if you file for a green card while under this status.
 If you intend to apply for a green card, it is recommended that you seek another type of visa.

 The initial period for a TN visa is three years.
 The visa holder can then apply for extensions on the visa in three-year increments.
 There is an unlimited number of extensions available.

 TN visa holders may be accompanied by their spouses and children under the age of 21.
 These individuals would obtain a TD visa, which is a nonimmigrant dependent visa.
-Dependents are not required to be citizens of Mexico or Canada.
+Dependents are not required to be citizens of Canada.
 Dependents are not authorized to work in the United States, but they can attend school.

 If you’re interested in exploring your visa options, you should consult with an experienced immigration attorney.
 At Serving Immigrants, Inc., we have the experience and the knowledge to guide you through the process.
 Contact us online or call us at (305) 907-6151 to schedule a strategy session.